New Student Online Registration

 - Mortgage Document (Homeowners)

-- Current Lease (Signed & dated)
+- Current Lease (Signed & dated) with proof of last month payment

-- Most recent gas, electric, and/or water bill
+- Most recent gas/electric/ water bill

 - Most recent cable television bill

-- Vehicle registration, title or registration card
+- Vehicle registration or Title

 - Voter registration card

-- Current public aid card with address
+- Current public aid card with address (current date)

-- Home/Rental Insurance Policy and receipt of payment
+- Home/Rental Insurance Policy (dated)

 The district is aware that, for some families, circumstances may require that additional information be provided in order to adequately meet the requirements for proving residency.
 Below are several examples for which additional documentation will be required to assist in completing the student registration process.